 What Types of Books Are Best for Babies?
 Tips for Infant Teachers

 We have all heard that reading to babies is important, but it can also feel really awkward reading to a baby when they don’t understand what you are saying.
-Not to mention they are grabbing at the pages, trying to eat the book, or likely wiggling out of your lap.
+Not to mention they are grabbing at the pages, trying to eat the corner, or wiggling out of your lap.
 You may wonder, is this really doing anything?

 The key is choosing the right kinds of books that matches a babies developmental needs and capture their attention.